mariocesar/django-ltree/README.md

 ## Requires

-- Django 2.0 or superior - FIXME
+- Django 1.11 or superior
-- Python 3.6 or superior - FIXME
+- Python 2